 Notably, the volume of reports reviewed remained high.
-OGE reviewed 266 reports, which represent approximately twenty-four percent (24%) of all PAS positions.
-Further, OGE cleared ninety-two percent (92%) of the nominee reports it received in fiscal year 2023.
+OGE reviewed 186 reports, which represent approximately seventeen percent (17%) of all PAS positions.
+Further, OGE cleared 100 percent (100%) of the nominee reports it received in fiscal year 2024.

-Performance Goals: OGE exceeded its target to provide, within established time frames, initial comments on draft financial disclosure reports of Presidential nominees for Senate-confirmed appointments to agencies within established time frames.
+Performance Goals: OGE exceeded its target to provide initial comments on draft financial disclosure reports of Presidential nominees for Senate-confirmed appointments to agencies within established time frames.
 Target: 90% | Actual: 93%.
 OGE exceeded its target to certify final financial disclosure reports of Presidential nominees for Senate-confirmed appointments within seven calendar days of receipt from the agency.
-Target: 90% | Actual: 99%
+Target: 90% | Actual: 95%